Areas of Practice

 Unfortunately, false allegations of Domestic Violence sometimes happen, often driven by the desire to gain the upper hand in a dispute about divorce or child custody.

-If you are charged with Domestic Violence, feel free to call Alice Harris at 850-934-6554.
+If you are charged with Domestic Violence, feel free to call Gulf Breeze attorney Alice Harris at 850-934-6554.
 She has the experience and knowledge to represent you at this challenging time and will seek the best possible resolution for you.

 Many people think of burglary as breaking in and taking something from a home, a building, or a business.
 However, burglary does not require breaking in and does not necessarily involve theft.
 A simple description of burglary is to enter a place with the intent to commit a crime inside.
 All burglaries in Florida are felony crimes and, depending upon various factors and circumstances set out in the law, a burglary can be a felony of the first, second, or third degree with widely varying potential punishment.